telerik/nativescript-cloud/README.md

 		});
 ```

-### Module authenticationService
+### Module nsCloudAuthenticationService
-The `authenticationService` is used for authentication related operations (login, logout etc.).
+The `nsCloudAuthenticationService` is used for authentication related operations (login, logout etc.).
 You can call the following methods </br>
 * `login` - Starts localhost server on which the login response will be returned.
 After that if there is `options.openAction` it will be used to open the login url.
 If this option is not defined the default opener will be used.
 After successful login returns the user information.
 </br>
 Definition: